Externality

 Air pollution from motor vehicles is an example of a negative externality.
 The costs of the air pollution for the rest of society is not compensated for by either the producers or users of motorized transport.

 In economics, an externality is a cost or benefit to an uninvolved third party that arises as an effect of another party's (or parties') activity.
-Externalities can be considered as unpriced components that are involved in either consumer or producer consumption.
+Many externalities can be considered as unpriced components that are involved in either consumer or producer consumption.
 Air pollution from motor vehicles is one example.
 The cost of air pollution to society is not paid by either the producers or users of motorized transport.
 Water pollution from mills and factories are another example.
 All (water) consumers are made worse off by pollution but are not compensated by the market for this damage.

 The concept of externality was first developed by Alfred Marshall in the 1890s and achieved broader attention in the works of economist Arthur Pigou in the 1920s.
 The prototypical example of a negative externality is environmental pollution.
 Pigou argued that a tax, equal to the marginal damage or marginal external cost, (later called a "Pigouvian tax") on negative externalities could be used to reduce their incidence to an efficient level.
 Subsequent thinkers have debated whether it is preferable to tax or to regulate negative externalities, the optimally efficient level of the Pigouvian taxation, and what factors cause or exacerbate negative externalities, such as providing investors in corporations with limited liability for harms committed by the corporation.

 Externalities often occur when the production or consumption of a product or service's private price equilibrium cannot reflect the true costs or benefits of that product or service for society as a whole.
 This causes the externality competitive equilibrium to not adhere to the condition of Pareto optimality.
 Thus, since resources can be better allocated, externalities are an example of market failure.

 Externalities can be either positive or negative.
 Governments and institutions often take actions to internalize externalities, thus market-priced transactions can incorporate all the benefits and costs associated with transactions between economic agents.
-The most common way this is done is by imposing taxes on the producers of this externality.
-This is usually done similar to a quote where there is no tax imposed and then once the externality reaches a certain point there is a very high tax imposed.
-However, since regulators do not always have all the information on the externality it can be difficult to impose the right tax.
-Once the externality is internalized through imposing a tax the competitive equilibrium is now Pareto optimal.
+The most common way this is done is by imposing taxes on the producers of the externality.
+However, since regulators do not always have all the information on the externality, it can be difficult to impose the right tax.
+Once the externality is internalized through a tax, the competitive equilibrium is Pareto optimal.